bark-simulator/bark-ml/Readme.md

 env = gym.make("intersection-v0")
 ```

-In the unprotected left turn scenario, the ego agent's goal is a `StateLimitsGoal` placed on the top-left lane.
+The ego vehicle starts on the bottom-right lane and its goal is set on the top-left lane (unprotected left turn).
-A potential-based reward signal for the distance to the lane centerline is used and the episode is terminal once the maximum number of steps (`100`) has been reached or a collision (`reward -= 1`) has occured or the drivable area (`reward -= 1`) has been left.
+For more details have a look [here](https://bark-simulator.github.io/tutorials/bark_ml_environments/#intersection).

-The unprotected left turn scenario can use discrete or continuous actions:
+Available environments:
 *   `intersection-v0`: Continuous intersection environment
 *   `intersection-v1`: Discrete intersection environment